 All vaccines contain antigens, which stimulate your pet's immune system into producing disease-fighting antibodies.
 The antibodies target and eliminate these antigens, strengthening the immune system and giving your pet greater resistance against infection.

-Planning Your Pet's Vaccination Schedule
+Planning Your Dog and Cat's Vaccination Schedule

 AAHA's vaccine guidelines are the most appropriate and up-to-date for keeping pets healthy.
 Thus, we vaccinate pets only after evaluating their infection risks.

 During your pet's wellness exam, we explain their vaccine options and why they're needed.
 Furthermore, we ask questions and want to learn as much about your pet's lifestyle as possible.
 There are several factors that help us decide which vaccines will best improve your pet's overall health:

 - Environment (living near certain wildlife or where ticks are endemic)